The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes

-\textbf{Remark:} The interest in theorem \ref{1} is the reduction of minimizer's existence problem, with fixed volume, for the area functional, from the original infinite dimensional minimum problem to a finite dimensional one, say to find the minima of a smooth function defined on the manifold $M$.\\
+\textbf{Remark:} The interest in theorem \ref{1} is the reduction of the infinite-dimensional problem of finding a minimizer to a finite dimensional one, namely, to the problem of finding the minima of a smooth function defined on the manifold $M$.\\

-Let us mention one important consequence (theorem \ref{Cor1}) for the isoperimetric profile defined below. \begin{Def} Let $M$ be a Riemannian manifold of dimension $n$ (possibly with infinite volume).
+Let us mention one important consequence (theorem \ref{Cor1}) of the isoperimetric profile defined below. \begin{Def} Let $M$ be a Riemannian manifold of dimension $n$ (possibly with infinite volume).
 Denote by $\tau_{M}$ the set of relatively compact open subsets of $M$ with smooth boundary.
 The function $I:[0,Vol(M)[\rightarrow [0,+\infty [$ such that $I(0)=0$ \Fonct{I}{]0,Vol(M)[}{[0, +\infty [}{v}{Inf_{\left\lbrace \right\rbrace } \{ Area(\partial \Omega )\} } is called the \textbf{isoperimetric profile function} (or shortly the \textbf{isoperimetric profile}) of the manifold $M$. \end{Def} In this respect, we need to compute an asymptotic expansion of the function $v\mapsto f(p,v)$.
-We use results of \cite{PXu}.
-For completeness'sake, the statement of the following theorem is included.
-Furthermore, we agree that any term denoted $\mathcal{O} ({r^k})$ is a smooth function on $\mathbb{S}^{n-1}$ that might depend on $p$ but which is bounded by a constant independent of $p$ times $r^k$ in the $C^2 $ topology. \begin{Def} We denote by $c_n := \frac{Area(\mathbb{S}^{n-1})}{[Vol (\mathbb{B}^{n})]^{\frac{n-1}{n}}}$ the constant in the Euclidean isoperimetric profile. \end{Def} \begin{Lemme}[\cite{NarAnn}] Asymptotic expansion of the area of pseudo-bubbles as a function of the enclosed volume.
+For this we use results of \cite{PXu}.
+For the sake of completeness, the statement of the following theorem is included.
+Note that any term denoted $\mathcal{O} ({r^k})$ here is a smooth function on $\mathbb{S}^{n-1}$ that might depend on $p$ but which is bounded by a constant independent of $p$ times $r^k$ in the $C^2 $ topology. \begin{Def} We denote by $c_n := \frac{Area(\mathbb{S}^{n-1})}{[Vol (\mathbb{B}^{n})]^{\frac{n-1}{n}}}$ the constant in the Euclidean isoperimetric profile. \end{Def} The following lemma uses calculation partially computed in \cite{PXu}. \begin{Lemme}[\cite{NarAnn}] Asymptotic expansion of the area of pseudo-bubbles as a function of the enclosed volume.